 Kelly disagreed.
 Walk into any Anchorage gun store, he said, and you'll have to undergo a background check to complete a sale.

 "I doubt Sen. Begich would think that's an erosion of his Second Amendment rights.
-So I'm not sure what that comment means," Kelly said.
-"Why would it be an erosion of your Second Amendment rights to do that same, exact thing at a gun show?
+So I'm not sure what that comment means," he said.
+"Why would it be an erosion of your Second Amendment rights to do that same exact thing at a gun show?
 Or if you buy a gun over the Internet?"

-He said polling by his group indicates a majority of Americans, including Alaskans, would like to see background checks extended to the 40 percent of gun sales for which background checks are not required.
+He said polling by his group indicates a majority of Americans, including Alaskans, would like to see background checks extended to the 40 percent of gun sales for which background checks aren't required.

 The FBI website says the National Instant Criminal Background Check System, launched on Nov.
 30, 1998, has made more than 100 million checks, leading to 700,000 denials.

 Kelly wondered how many people who were denied weapons at stores then went to a show or the internet to buy a gun.

 "I imagine, probably some of them," Kelly said.
 "We could have stopped that.
 How many crimes were committed?
 How many lives were lost?"